gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_mattermost.md

 # Teleport Mattermost Plugin Setup
 This guide will talk through how to setup Teleport with Mattermost.
-Teleport ↔ Mattermost integration  allows teams to approve or deny Teleport access requests using [Mattermost](https://mattermost.com/) an open source messaging platform.
+Teleport to Mattermost integration  allows teams to approve or deny Teleport access requests using [Mattermost](https://mattermost.com/) an open source messaging platform.

 !!! warning
-    The Approval Workflow only works with Teleport Enterprise as it's requires several roles.
+    The Approval Workflow only works with Teleport Enterprise as it requires several roles.

 ## Setup
 ### Prerequisites
 This guide assumes that you have:

 * Teleport Enterprise 4.2.8 or newer
 * Admin privileges with access to `tctl`
 * Mattermost account with admin privileges.
 This plugin has been tested with Mattermost 5.x

 #### Setting up Mattermost to work with the bot